tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * What programming language(s) are used.
 * How methods are discovered/invoked (reflection, registry, function pointers, workflow nodes).
 * How Responses are serialized/persisted (objects, rows, RDF bdqffdq:Assertion, annotations).
+* How Responses are presented to users or downstream processes (logs, dashboards, annotations).

 #### 7.4.1 What an execution framework must do between raw data and a Test implementation (non-normative)

 A framework’s job is to act as the “adapter layer” that turns heterogeneous input into the canonical inputs/outputs implied by the ontology and the Test descriptors:

 * Select the scope / unit of execution
-  * Decide what constitutes a bdqffdq:SingleRecord (e.g., one Simple Darwin Core row; one dwc:Occurrence graph root) or a bdqffdq:MultiRecord (a dataset), and iterate accordingly.
+  * Decide what constitutes a `bdqffdq:SingleRecord` (e.g., one Simple Darwin Core row; one `dwc:Occurrence` graph root) or a `bdqffdq:MultiRecord` (a dataset), and iterate accordingly.

 * Bind raw data to the Test API
-  * Map raw fields/properties onto the Test’s Information Elements:
+  * Map raw fields/properties onto the Test’s `Information Elements`:
-    * provide the value(s) for the Acted Upon term(s),
+    * provide the value(s) for the `Acted Upon` term(s),
-    * provide any Consulted term(s),
+    * provide any `Consulted` term(s),
-    * supply Parameter argument values (or omit them and let defaults apply).
+    * supply `Parameter` argument values (or omit them and let defaults apply).
-  * This is the core “plumbing” step: e.g. ensure dwc:countryCode actually lands in the method parameter that represents dwc:countryCode, etc.
+  * This is the core “plumbing” step: e.g. ensure `dwc:countryCode` actually lands in the method parameter that represents `dwc:countryCode`, etc.
-	* This could be via annotations, configuration, naming conventions, or explicit mapping code.
+	* This mapping could be via annotations, configuration, naming conventions, or explicit mapping code.
-	* The FilteredPush implementations use Java Annotations for this purpose, but other frameworks could use different approaches.
+	* The FilteredPush implementations use Java Annotations for this purpose, but other frameworks are free to use different approaches.

 * Invoke the correct implementation
   * Locate the right Implementation for a given Test (e.g., by Label, GUID/Term Name, or versioned IRI), then call it with the bound inputs.

 * Capture and normalize outputs into a Response
   * Ensure every execution yields exactly one structured Response with:
-    * Response.status from the controlled vocabulary,
+    * `Response.status` from the controlled vocabulary (e.g. RUN_HAS_RESULT, EXTERNAL_PREREQUISITES_NOT_MET),
-    * Response.result present/absent as required by status and Test Type,
+    * `Response.result` as required by status and `Test Type`, and
-    * a Response.comment that is bdq:NotEmpty.
+    * a `Response.comment` that is `bdq:NotEmpty`.
-  * Optionally wrap/serialize as RDF assertions (bdqffdq:Assertion) or as W3C Annotations, as that representation choice is outside the Test itself.
+  * Optionally wrap/serialize as RDF assertions (`bdqffdq:Assertion`) or as W3C Annotations, as that representation choice is outside the Test itself.

 * Present results to users and/or downstream processes
-  * This could be as simple as logging, or as complex as a dashboard or API response.
+  * This could be as simple as logging, or as complex as a dashboard or API response (e.g., BDQEmail).
   * BDQ is explicitly agnostic about this presentation layer.

 * Manage common cross-cutting concerns